megoth/es6app/contents/index-directive.md

     export default IndexDirective;

-As you see, it doesn't do much more then the navigation directive, besides tying in other parts of our application.
+As previously noted, this code doesn't do much more then the navigation directive, it simply ties together other pieces.